joaoalvarenga/facebookmessengerstatusfetcher/README.md

 # Facebook Messenger Status Fetcher
 ![built with](https://img.shields.io/badge/Built%20with-Python%203-green.svg)
-This fetcher monitoring people "online status" on Facebook, I've build this to collect some data about people's behavior in Facebook, that could be used to predict what a specific person are doing or where are this person.
+This fetcher monitor users "online status" on Facebook, I've build this to collect some data about user's behavior in Facebook, that could be used to predict what a specific user are doing or where are this user.

 ## Getting Started